5 Steps for Turning Your Invention Ideas Into a Product

 Step 5: Market Your Invention

-Following these five steps will ensure an easy road to patenting your invention.
-Just remember that an easy road doesn't necessarily mean a short one.
-From the time you conceive your idea to the time you see your product on the shelf is a very long process.
+It's alos important to remember that from the time you conceive your idea to when you see your product on the shelf can be a very long process.
 Most inventions take years to come to fruition.
 Have patience and follow due diligence in your steps to patenting your invention and your years of hard work will finally pay off.